 Attacks in this test included threats that affect the wider public and more closely targeted individuals and organisations.
 You could say that we tested the products with 'public' malware and full-on hacking attacks.

 We introduced the threats in a realistic way such that threats seen in the wild on websites were downloaded from those same websites, while threats caught spreading through email were delivered to our target systems as emails.

 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.
+While we do 'create' threats by using publicly available free hacking tools, we do not write unique malware so there is no technical reason why any vendor being tested should do poorly.

-Consequently, it's not a shock to see all products handle the public threats very effectively.
-Even the weaker products protected the target systems in the vast majority of cases.
-Targeted attacks were handled perfectly by most.
+Consequently, it is not a shock to see most products handle the public threats very effectively.
+With only a handful of threats missed, all-round performance was excellent.
+Targeted attacks were also handled well by all, although not perfectly.